defold/defold/engine/graphics/src/vulkan/README.md

 ## Enabling validation Layers

+To enable validation layers, set the environment variable "DM_VULKAN_VALIDATION=1".
+This may not be a guarantee that validation is supported by your host platform, but the flag needs to be set for the graphics system to poll for support.

 ### OSX

 By default, we link the engine with a static version of the MoltenVK library, which doesn't